NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/api/submission/metadata/index.md

 **Guidelines for use:**

-- It is recommended to use an authority register if one is available.
-The specific authority register used, as well as the type of authority, must be indicated.
-Allowed types include: Person, Organization, Personal Name, Corporate Name, Meeting Name (e.g., conference), Uniform Title (e.g., treaty, contract).
+It is recommended to use an authority register if one is available.
+The specific authority register used, as well as the type of authority, MUST be indicated.
+Allowed types include:
+`Person`, `Organization`, `Personal Name`, `Corporate Name`, `Meeting Name` (e.g., conference), `Uniform Title` (e.g., treaty, contract).
 When using an authority register, the publisher’s full name should also be provided.
 The place and/or year of publication can be added in parentheses after the name.
+Example:
-Example: National Library (Oslo, 1984).
+National Library (Oslo, 1984).

-- Language code should be specified.
+Language code should be specified.
 [ISO 639-3](https://www.iso.org/obp/ui/#iso:std:iso:639:-3:ed-1:v1:en) is used as the standard for indicating language when the `lang` attribute is applied.

-- Explanation of *authority* information:<br>
+Explanation of *authority* information:
-**Source:** The name of the authority file from which the value is taken, provided as a plain text string.<br>
+- **Source:** The name of the authority file from which the value is taken, provided as a plain text string.
-**Code:** A unique identifier for the authority entry within the register, typically a numeric or alphanumeric code.<br>
+- **Code:** A unique identifier for the authority entry within the register, typically a numeric or alphanumeric code.
-**URI:** A persistent link (URI) that points directly to the authority record from which the value is derived.<br>
+- **URI:** A persistent link (URI) that points directly to the authority record from which the value is derived.

 **Example:**
 ```json